gpuopenanalytics/pynvml/README.md

 Usage
 -----

-You can use the lower level nvml bindings
+You can use the lower level nvml bindings provided by `nvidia-ml-py`

 ```python
 >>> from pynvml import *